✦ Blog·7 min read

 What a strong answer includes

-• A specific moment, idea, or encounter that crystallised your interest
+• A specific idea, text, or encounter that crystallised your interest

 • Reference to independent reading, research, or thinking beyond the A-level curriculum